byu-oit/handel/README.md

 # Credits
 The concepts in this library were originally introduced by the platform engineers at [FamilySearch](https://familysearch.org/).
 I've adapted their concept of Blueprints for use in this library.

+In addition, see the [Credits page](CREDITS.md) for the list of individuals who have made valuable contributions to Handel.